-This Evaluation Of Proximate Constituents In Leafs And Roots Of Simarouba Glauca D.C (Paradise Tree) project materials is available in PDF or Doc format.
+The Evaluation Of Proximate Constituents In Leafs And Roots Of Simarouba Glauca D.C (Paradise Tree) Complete Project Material (PDF/DOC)

 The proximate content; moisture, crude protein, crude ash, crude fat, crude fibre and carbohydrate, of Simarouba glauca were determined, along with other properties to include the glucose and amino acid contents, and the qualitative macromolecular content of the plant.
 The proximate properties of the plant were determined based on the A.O.A.C (1990) methods for moisture, crude protein and crude ash; A.O.A.C (1984) for crude fibre and carbohydrates; and the acid base extraction technique described by Phillips et.al.
 (2001).
 The concentration of different amino acids were determined using the ninhydrin, while the glucose content was determined Nelson-Simogy’s method.
 The moisture contents of the